 At the time of your purchase, you’ll be given the option to “print now.”
 You may be ready to cash in your great deal, so you’ll print your certificate right away.
 But if want to wait until you’re ready to go to that particular restaurant, or you want to give a certificate as a gift, you may decide to print the certificate later.

-Either way is OK: NEA Click & Save tracks all of your purchases and keeps your active certificates in one convenient place.
+Either way is OK: Your purchases are tracked, and your active certificates are kept in one convenient place.
 You also can see all the certificates you’ve ever used or exchanged.

 3. Before you head to the restaurant, make sure it still participates in the program

 Under your active certificates, you may see a note that says, “Does not expire.”
-As far as NEA Click & Save is concerned, your certificate will never expire.
-However, restaurants can cease participation in the Restaurant.com program for a variety of reasons, in which case your certificate won’t be valid there anymore.
+Although your certificate will never expire, sometimes restaurants can cease participation in the Restaurant.com program for a variety of reasons, in which case your certificate won’t be valid at that particular restaurant anymore.

 Therefore, the first thing you should do before you head off to dinner is to make sure your coupon will work when you get there.
 You can do this online or by calling the restaurant.
-To check online, look up your active certificates at NEA Click & Save (as discussed above).
+To check online, look up your active certificates (as discussed above).
 If any of your certificates are no longer accepted at a restaurant, you’ll see a message there.

 Just because a restaurant doesn’t accept a certificate anymore doesn’t mean you’ve lost out on your great bargain.
-NEA Click & Save makes it easy to exchange certificates for a comparable deal at another participating restaurant.
+If, for example, a restaurant goes out of business before you can use the certificate, you can exchange it at Restaurant.com for a comparable deal at another participating restaurant.

 4. You can exchange your certificates online in a flash

-Your favorite pizza joint changed management and dropped out of the Restaurant.com program, so now you can’t use the $2 for $10 certificate you bought last month to order a deep-dish 3-topping pie for dinner tonight.
+Your favorite pizza joint changed management and dropped out of the Restaurant.com program, so now you can’t use the $4 for $25 certificate you bought last month to order two deep-dish 3-topping pies for dinner tonight.
 Your money isn’t lost: You’ll just need to exchange your certificate for one at another restaurant.

 Under the “My Account” section of the website, invalid certificates have an “exchange” link next to them.
-All you have to do is click the link, choose which restaurant you’d like to patronize instead, and hit the “place order” button.
-Or you can choose to build up your WOWPoints.
-“It’s up to the member what they would decide to do,” Field says.
+All you have to do is click the link, choose which restaurant you’d like to patronize instead, and make the swap.

 5. Don’t call the phone number on the certificate